Blood Pressure Targets for Coronary Artery Disease: One Size Does Not Fit All

 - Lewington S, Clarke R, Qizilbash N, Peto R, Collins R. Age-specific relevance of usual blood pressure to vascular mortality: a meta-analysis of individual data for one million adults in 61 prospective studies.
 Lancet 2002;360:1903-13.

 - Verdecchia P, Schillaci G, Reboldi G, Franklin SS, Porcellati C. Different prognostic impact of 24-hour mean blood pressure and pulse pressure on stroke and coronary artery disease in essential hypertension.
 Circulation 2001;103:2579-84.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Implantable Devices, Genetic Arrhythmic Conditions, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, Genetic Arrhythmic Conditions, Hypertension

 Keywords: Acute Coronary Syndrome, Amlodipine, Blood Pressure, Blood Pressure Determination, Bradycardia, Captopril, Cardiovascular Diseases, Cerebral Hemorrhage, Comorbidity, Coronary Artery Disease, Creatinine, Diabetes Mellitus, Type 2, Diastole, Enalapril, Genomics, Hyperkalemia, Hypertension, Hypotension, Individualized Medicine, Myocardial Infarction, Phenotype, Plaque, Atherosclerotic, Risk Adjustment, Risk Factors, Secondary Prevention, Stroke, Lacunar, Systole, Thrombosis, Vascular Stiffness, Primary Prevention